WillemSleegers/tidystats-v0.3/README.md

 **Authors:** [Willem Sleegers](http://willemsleegers.com/), [Arnoud Plantinga](http://www.arnoudplantinga.nl/)<br/>
 **License:** [MIT](https://opensource.org/licenses/MIT)

 tidytext is a package to easily create a text file containing the output of statistical models.
-The goal of this package is to have researchers accompany their manuscript with an organized data file of statistical results in order to greatly improve the reliability of meta-research, and especially to reduce the efforts needed to perform this kind of research.
+The goal of this package is to have researchers accompany their manuscript with an organized data file of statistical results in order to greatly improve the reliability of meta-research, and especially to reduce the efforts needed to perform this type of research.

 Besides enabling you to create an organized data file of statistical results, the tidytext package also contains functions to help you report statistics in APA style using [R Markdown](http://rmarkdown.rstudio.com).
 Additionally, the package also contains improved statistical tests that produce output that is often preferred but not necessarily delivered by standard methods (e.g., effect size estimates in *t*-tests).